-The first step in how to make a cosplay foam mask is to gather the right supplies for the task.
-You will need obvious items such as scissors, a sharp knife meant for cutting and crafting such as a Xacto knife, any spray paint to create the colors of the character, masking tape, foam adhesive spray and either brush on or spray on Mod Podge.
-You will also need a foam that is soft enough to offer thermoforming in the desired shape and is safe and comfortable for skin contact.
-There are several types and colors available to fit this criterion.
-If you can’t find the foam you need in the color of the costume desired, you can paint the foam to the desired color.
-You will also need items such as a Styrofoam wig head you don’t mind messing up with paint, as well as a heat gun or even a hair dryer to help with forming it.
+The first step to making a cosplay foam mask is gathering the right supplies for the task.
+You will need scissors, a sharp knife, spray paint, masking tape, foam adhesive spray, and Mod Podge.
+You will also need a foam that is soft enough to thermoform to the desired shape and is safe for skin contact.
+If you can’t find the foam in the desired color, you can paint the foam.
+You will also need items such as a mannequin wig head that you can get paint on, as well as a heat gun or hair dryer to help with thermoforming.

-If you are familiar with your intended cosplay character, you already know the basics of the mask you are trying to create.
-From Zorro to Batman, there are certain elements of designs in every mask which are unique to the character.
-You can easily do a few practice sketches on tracing paper to perfect the overall outline of the mask before working on the foam.
-Once you have the right outline and shape, you can draw it or trace it on the foam using a pencil, pen, or marker.
-Make sure you draw an outline on the side of the mask which will be on the back side of the mask so you avoid any marks on the visible part.
+If you are familiar with your cosplay character, you already know the basics of the mask you are trying to create.
+From Zorro to Batman, there are unique designs for every mask.
+You can easily do some practice sketches on tracing paper to perfect the overall outline of the mask before focusing on the foam.
+Once you have the right outline, you can draw it or trace it on the foam using a pencil, pen, or marker.
+Make sure you draw the outline on the inside of the mask to avoid any marks on the outside.

-The next step is to make sure the foam will fit right when you wear it.
+The next step is to make sure the foam will fit when you wear it.
 Since most foam sheets are flat and straight, you will need to mold the foam to fit the contours of your face.
-This is where the masking tape and Styrofoam wig head come in for this task.
-Place masking tape on the back on the mask which will be the side with the outline marked on it.
-Masking tape is better for this task than using pins or glue because it will leave less noticeable damage on the mask when you are finished.
+This is where the masking tape and mannequin head come in to play.
+Place masking tape on the inside of the mask.
+Masking tape is best for this task because it will leave less noticeable damage on the mask when you are finished.

-A good tip is to use your fingers to press the mask where you want it more molded to the wig head.
-This will ensure an ideal stretch and molding but be careful not to burn your fingers.
+A good tip is to use your fingers to press the mask where you want it more molded.
+This will ensure an ideal stretch and mold, but be careful not to burn your fingers.

-When you have the mask molded to the wig head in the desired shape, leave it in place on the wig head to cool completely before moving on to the next step in the process.
+When you have the mask molded, leave it in place on the wig head to completely cool before moving to the next step in the process.

 The next step in how to make a cosplay foam mask will depend on a few factors.
-If you are making a basic mask where color isn’t as important to you or the foam you chose is already in the color of the character, then you will skip this step.
+If you are making a basic mask where color isn’t as important or the foam you chose is already in the color needed, then you will skip this step.
 If the mask isn’t the right color for your needs, you will need to paint the mask.

-Leave the mask on the Styrofoam head wig and make sure you retape the back of the mask to the head for a secure fit.
-Masking tape is vulnerable to heat so it may have loosened while you were heating it during the molding step.
-You want to use paint that is safe for the foam and won’t melt it so make sure you spot test it on a scrap of the same foam before painting the mask.
-Since you are only painting the front of the mask, the matter of skin contact shouldn’t be a big deal and the next step helps prevent any issues as well.
+Leave the mask on the mannequin head and make sure you tape the back of the mask to the head for a secure fit.
+Masking tape is vulnerable to heat, so it may have loosened during the heating step.
+Use paint that is safe for the foam.
+Before painting the mask, test the paint on a scrap of the same foam to make sure it is safe.
+Since you are only painting the front of the mask, skin contact shouldn’t be a big deal.

-The final step is to figure out how you will wear the mask.
-There are two main ways you can go about this step.
+Finally, figure out how you will wear the mask.
 The first option is to punch holes in the sides and use ribbon or string to tie it around your head.
-The second option is using what is called spirit gum which can be found in costume supply stores.
-This adhesive allows you to affix the mask directly to your face for an authentic look, but make sure you buy the accompanying gum remover to help get it off your skin later.
-You should also test out the spirit gum in a small test area before applying it to your face to avoid a reaction.
+The second option is using “spirit gum”, which can be found in costume supply stores.
+This adhesive allows you to affix the mask directly to your face for an authentic look.
+If you go that route, make sure you buy the accompanying remover to help get it off your skin later.
+You should also test out the spirit gum in a small test area before applying it to your face to avoid any reaction.